IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

 The example above is merely shows the syntax used to create an API endpoint and should **not** be run.
 {% endhint %}

-### Hello endpoint
+## Create API endpoints

-Note that all actions used in an API must be web actions, so you mustn't forget to run `ibmcloud fn action update hello --web true` prior to running the commands below.
+Note that all actions used in an API must be web actions.
+If they are not, you can run `ibmcloud fn action update <action name> --web true` prior to running the commands below.

+### Greeting endpoint

 1. Run the following command to create a simple HTTP `GET` endpoint for the `hello` action: